intellij-rust/intellij-rust.github.io/_docs/troubleshooting.markdown

 {% include h title="Cargo project structure" %}

+*Currently, the plugin supports only the Cargo-based Rust projects.*

 Check the Cargo tool window to make sure your project is imported properly.

-To force the project structure update, click **Refresh** in the Cargo tool window (or call **Refresh Cargo project** using `Help | Find Action`).
+To force the project structure update, click **Refresh** in the Cargo tool window
+(or call **Refresh Cargo project** using `Help | Find Action`).
  You should see a notification about the successful update.